Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 - All `Source` names from the SHCD are converted to lowercase before being processed by the CSI tool.
 - Throughout this document, the field names from the `hmn_connections.json` file will be used to referenced values from the SHCD.
 - Each device type has an example of how it is represented in the `HMN` tab of the SHCD, the `hmn_connections.json` file, and in SLS.

+### Chassis selection

+Typically air-cooled hardware is located within a standard EIA 42U rack, and chassis `c0` is used for all air-cooled hardware present within a standard rack.
+If air-cooled hardware is located within an EX2500 cabinet that contains a single liquid-cooled chassis and one air-cooled chassis, then the chassis `c4` will be used.

+All of the following examples assume air-cooled hardware is located within a standard rack and use chassis `c0`.

 ## Compute node